stacks-network/docs/src/pages/stacks-blockchain/stacking.md

 Miners have to run a software (mining client, aka "miner") on their machines to participate in the PoX mechanism.
 The mining client implements the PoX mechanism, which ensures proper handling and incentives through four key phases:

 - Registration: Miners register for a future election by sending consensus data to the network
-- Commitment: Registered miners transfer bitcoins to participate in the election
+- Commitment: Registered miners transfer bitcoins to participate in the election.
+Committed bitcoins are sent to a set eligible Stacks tokens holders
 - Election: A verifiable random function chooses one miner to write a new block on the Stacks blockchain
 - Assembly: The elected miner writes the new block and collects rewards in form of new Stacks tokens
-- Distribution: Committed bitcoins are sent to a set eligible Stacks tokens holders

 [@page-reference | inline]
 | /mining